- What is Wefunder?

-While we don’t vet ideas, we do a fair amount to make sure there is no hint of fraud, including doing background checks on all of the founders, and verifying that all of the documents they’ve provided comply with the law.
+While we don’t vet ideas, we do our best to screen for fraud, such as researching the founders and verifying that the documents they’ve provided comply with the law.

 Initially, we created it for ourselves.
 We wanted to invest in our friends.
 We also wanted to support causes we cared about with our dollars, like revitalizing American manufacturing or researching cancer.
 We see every startup as a social movement to change the world in one specific way.
 We wanted to join more of those movements, and help where we could.